 Considered the First Lady of Rodeo, Tad Lucas changed the rodeo world forever with her showstopping trick riding.
 Lucas became a worldwide sensation in the 1920s and 30s, traveling with a Wild West Show-style rodeo company.
 She was influential in keeping women's rodeo programs alive, helping to establish the Girl's Rodeo Association in 1948.
 Lucas is the only woman to be inducted into the National Rodeo Hall of Fame, Pro Rodeo Hall of Fame and the National Cowgirl Hall of Fame.

 Ty Murray lives up to the nickname, "King of the Cowboys."
 The Phoenix, Arizona native, is a nine-time World Champion rodeo cowboy.
-He’s competed in the bareback riding, saddle bronc riding and bull riding events.
+He's competed in the bareback riding, saddle bronc riding, and bull riding events.
 Murray has become one of the most recognizable faces in professional rodeo, working as a commentator for Professional Bull Riding events on CBS Sports.
 He was even well-known for his marriage to singer-songwriter Jewel from 2008-2014.
 He was alluded to in her song, "Stephenville, TX," which was most likely inspired by his Stephenville ranch.

 In 2009, Murray proved he was also light on his feet.
-He competed in the eighth season of Dancing With the Stars, making it to the 10th week semi-finals before being eliminated.
+He competed in the eighth season of Dancing With the Stars, making it to the 10th-week semi-finals before being eliminated.
 He's been an ongoing board member of the PBR since 2014.
 He proposed to his current wife Paige Duke at Hope Lake, Colorado, and they married in North Carolina in 2017.
 Though the all-around champion is no longer competing, he will always be remembered as one of the greats.

 Tuff Hedeman is a three-time Professional Rodeo Cowboys Association (PCRA) champion bull rider.
 Hedeman is known as being one of only seven riders to have spent eight seconds on the notoriously difficult bull Bodacious.
 Once, while riding Bodacious during the Professional Bull Riders competition in Las Vegas, Hedeman shattered nearly every bone in his face when he smashed his head against the bull's skull.
 Two months later, after having reconstructive surgery on his face, Hedeman was back in the arena again.